Which is Better for Selling the Car?

 After completing the online form, you’ll see shortly how much CarMax can purchase your vehicle for.
 In some cases, though, the online process might not be able to provide an instant offer value.
 For that, you can just schedule an in-store appraisal.

-Peddle, meanwhile, relies on an online process to buy your vehicle.
-Similar to CarMax, you need to go to their website and provide details about your car.
+Peddle, meanwhile, relies on an online process for buying vehicles.
+Like CarMax, you need to go to their website and provide details about your car.

 These include: